 My very first Meccano set was a pre-war Blue and Gold number 7 set.
 This was a Christmas present bought second hand around 1954.
 These colours had been first introduced in 1934 and heralded the inclusion of flexible plates into the Meccano system for the first time.

 Most of the original parts from my set are still around but they are very tatty after many years of childhood use.
-For sometime I wanted to have minty replacements so I could make the models I enjoyed all those years ago.
-I discovered that there was an enamel spray paint that closely replicated the nineteen thirties gold I decided to re-create my old much loved No7 Outfit.
+I wanted for sometimeto have minty replacements so I could make the models I enjoyed all those years ago when I discovered that there was an enamel spray paint that closely replicated the nineteen thirties gold I decided to re-create my old much loved No7 Outfit.

-I have managed to accumulate the blue and crossed hatched plates from various Meccano dealers private sellers.
-I then re-sprayed the constructional parts and the tin road wheels in the original gold and red colours and now I have a complete number seven outfit plus many extra parts all better than my original set ever was back in the nineteen fifties.
-The durability of the original gold finish was terrible, rather like the early nineteen sixties aluminium finish but that lasted barley a year in production.
+I have managed to accumulate the blue and crossed hatched plates from various Meccano dealers and private sellers.
+I then re-sprayed the constructional parts and the tin road wheels in the original gold and red colours and now I have that complete number seven outfit plus many extra parts all better than my original set ever was back in the nineteen fifties.
+The durability of the original gold finish was terrible, rather like the early nineteen sixties aluminium finish but that lasted barely a year in production.
 I think Meccano did not like to admit they got something wrong.
 Interestingly sets exported to some countries such as Australia and Canada only had the blue gold hatched parts all the other parts being in red and green as post war sets in the UK.

 One of the problems with the plates is the huge variation in colour from very dark with almost illegible cross hatching to much brighter blue with strong cross hatching.
 This was in part caused by outside contractors poor quality control in printing the flexible plates.
-The non flexible plates being printed in house, these were probably sprayed then silk screened.
-Those produced by out side contractors were, I am sure lithographed by I believe the Metal Box Company.
+The non flexible plates being printed in house, these were probably sprayed then the cross hatching silk screened.
+Those produced by out side contractors were, I believe lithographed by I the Metal Box Company.